Peter Wong, Director

-Mr. Peter Wong is the Chairman of the Board at the Lion Rock Institute, since April 2019.
+Mr. Peter Wong is a former Chairman of The Lion Rock Institute.

 Peter Wong served as the Executive Director of the Lion Rock Institute from 2007 to February 2015.
 He also served as the Chairman from Oct 2015 to March 2016.
 He is also a newspaper columnist, radio host and commentator on socio-economic and financial issues.
 Following the logic of the Austrian School Economics and free market principles, his comments are broadcast both in Chinese and English on Hong Kong’s national TV and radio station, RTHK.
 He also expresses his ideas in various major media platforms internationally and in the Greater China Region, such as, BBC News, The South China Morning Post and Phoenix Satellite Television.